Dan Patrick (politician): Child pornography

 In 2025, Patrick applauded the unanimous passage of Texas Senate Bill 20 in the Texas Senate and called it "a priority" to protect children in Texas, and Texas citizens and thanked Pete Flores for his work on "this important issue."
 He later described the bill as part of the "bold, conservative agenda" that the Texas legislature passed during the 2025 legislative session.

 Some critics described the law as unconstitutional, saying it violated the Free Speech Clause of the First Amendment which prohibits abridgement of freedom of speech and the press, including the legal precedent set in Ashcroft v.
 Free Speech Coalition.
 Much of the controversy regarding the law involves the broad language pertaining to "obscene" pornographic images as including A.I.-created, animated, and cartoon depictions, with some critics arguing it could have a chilling effect on anime, manga, graphic novels, and other media produced, distributed, or created within Texas.

+Alamo historical interpretation

+Throughout his tenure Patrick has been vocal about his views regarding the interpretation of the role the Alamo has played in Texas history.
+He wants the focus to be on the 13-day siege and the 1836 Battle of the Alamo and portraying the Texians who lost their lives in the battle as heroes.
+Patrick argues that other interpretations which stray from this narrative are influenced by "political correctness".

+In 2018, the State Board of Education was reviewing potential changes to the social study curriculum and a workgroup recommended removing the word "heroic" from its description of the Alamo defenders calling the term "value charged".
+Patrick and other statewide officals condemned the move and the change was backtracked.

+Beginning in 2018, the city of San Antonio and, the General Land Office, and the Alamo Endowment initiated a massive renovation project which sought to expand the size of the historic plaza and construct a new history museum.
+Part of the renovation plans included relocating the Alamo Cenotaph from its current location in front of the Alamo to the edge of the plaza in order to return the area to a more period accurate look.
+The proposed move of the Cenotaph became highly controversial as opponents viewed the change as disrespectful to those who died.
+Patrick opposed the move and condemned Land Commissioner George P. Bush's handling of the Alamo renovations and threatened to remove oversight of the Alamo from Bush’s office.
+The Texas Historical Commission voted against the move due to popular feedback, and in 2024 the City of San Antonio ceeded control over the Cenotaph to the General Land Office.